yoctoproject/poky/documentation/ref-manual/classes.rst

 Only a single Initramfs bundle can be added to the FIT image created by ``kernel-fitimage`` and the Initramfs bundle in FIT is optional.
-In case of Initramfs, the kernel is configured to be bundled with the rootfs in the same binary (example: zImage-initramfs-:term:`MACHINE`.bin).
+In case of Initramfs, the kernel is configured to be bundled with the root filesystem in the same binary (example: zImage-initramfs-:term:`MACHINE`.bin).
-When the kernel is copied to RAM and executed, it unpacks the Initramfs rootfs.
+When the kernel is copied to RAM and executed, it unpacks the Initramfs root filesystem.
 The Initramfs bundle can be enabled when :term:`INITRAMFS_IMAGE` is specified and that :term:`INITRAMFS_IMAGE_BUNDLE` is set to 1.
 The address where the Initramfs bundle is to be loaded by U-boot is specified